 In Thailand, we find explicit offerings of (male) prostate treatments named Prostate Massage, G-Spot Prostate Massage, Lingam-Prostate Massage, or Jabkasai-Prostate Massage.
-Sometimes the sessions have a strictly therapeutic aim, but more often it’s offered as an erotic sensual pleasure massage, and now and again it’s a combination of both therapy and pleasure.
+Sometimes the sessions have a strictly therapeutic aim but more often the treatments are offered as erotic sensual pleasure massages, and now and again it’s a combination of both therapy and pleasure.

-Perhaps superfluous to mention, but an exception are those treatments that are only meant for women, such as Yoni Massage, Thai Pregnancy Massage, general Thai Midwifery Practices, or Thai Postpartum Mother Care.
+Perhaps superfluous to mention – an exception are those treatments that are only meant for women, such as Yoni Massage, Thai Pregnancy Massage, general Thai Midwifery Practices, or Thai Postpartum Mother Care.

 What is the Prostate?